Chapter 5 : The One with the Shampooing of a Snake

 Sirius’ face lit up.
 That was bad; you can practically see the light bulb flashing above his head.
 It was my turn to groan.

 He looked at me.
 “I haven’t even suggested anything yet!”
 Sirius said looking a little wounded.

 “I know whatever it is won’t be good.”
 I replied, shaking my head.
 He grinned.

 “Well I think that’s a matter of opinion.”
 He leant over and whispered something in James’ ear.
 James grinned and then repeated it to Remus and then Peter.
 It was like a game of Chinese whispers only I knew I wasn’t going to be included.
 I glanced around for a distraction and saw Snape sitting not too far from us, his school books spread around him.
 I looked back at my devilish company and saw the smirks beginning to form on their faces.
-This could not be good.
+That could not be good.